Standard 4 of the Care Certificate explores equality, diversity, inclusion and discrimination.

-In the first instance, I would explain the issues to the staff member at the counter and if it was not dealt with adequately I would escalate it to the store manager and then write to their Head Office.
+In the first instance, I would explain the issues to the staff member at the counter, and if it were not dealt with adequately, I would escalate it to the store manager and then write to their Head Office.
 I may need to use the establishment’s complaints procedure and highlight that the issue is discriminatory and unlawful.

 You notice a colleague continuously refuses to support or treat an individual and they have said it is because of the individual’s sexual orientation: